MooseM10/progpart2/README.md

-How to Use the Progra
+How to Use the Program
 Adding a Service Request
 1. Navigate to the "Report an Issue" page.
 2. Enter the following details: